 - the number of shares of the Company’s common stock which are beneficially owned by the nominee,

-- other information relating to the nominee that my be required under federal law and regulations governing such interests.
+- other information relating to the nominee that may be required under federal law and regulations governing such interests.

 The written notice shall also include the

-- name and address of the shareholder making the nomination, and
+- the name and address of the shareholder making the nomination, and

-- the number of shares of the Company’s common stock which are beneficially owned by the shareholder.
+- the number of shares of the Company’s common stock which are beneficially owned by the shareholder making the nomination.